Recognizing entrepreneurship research excellence

 2013 – William R. Kerr, Ph.D., Harvard Business School

-is an associate professor of business administration at Harvard Business School and was designated the HBS Marvin Bower Fellow.
+William R. Kerr is a professor of business administration at Harvard Business School and was designated the HBS Marvin Bower Fellow.
 An expert in agglomeration and entrepreneurship, immigration, and innovation, Kerr researches the role of immigrant scientists in technology commercialization, the interaction of government policy and firm entry and cluster formation, and entrepreneurial finance.

-2012 – Erik Hurst, Ph.D. and Tobias Moskowitz, Ph.D., University of Chicago, Booth School of Business
+2012 – Erik Hurst, Ph.D. and Tobias J. Moskowitz, Ph.D., University of Chicago, Booth School of Business

 Erik Hurst is the V. Duane Rath Professor of Economics and the John E. Jeuck Faculty Fellow at the University of Chicago Booth School of Business.
 An expert in entrepreneurship, macroeconomic policy and housing markets, Hurst researches barriers to entrepreneurship, entrepreneurial finance, and household consumption and financial behavior.